BrucePerens/rigcontrol/README.md

 the device name will be *rigcontrol* until you set it.
 So you can try opening *http://rigcontrol.lan/* if your router provides a *.lan* domain.
 On some browsers, just typing *rigcontrol.lan/* will work.

+### Issues
+Hardware flow control is not connected between the CPU and the serial-to-USB chip.
+This causes the console to drop characters sometimes.
+It also is probably the reason that flashing the device sometimes fails.